 Aloha! 🍍 Howdy! 👋 Nice to meet you 😁

 Now that I’ve let the cat – er – um – dog out of the bag, I can get busy sharing with you who I really am regardless of what you call me.
-I’m really just … me: a self-employed, married mom (and foster mom) diagnosed as an adult with ADHD a couple of months before my 45th birthday.
+I’m really just … me: a self-employed, married mom (and former foster mom) diagnosed as an adult with ADHD a couple of months before my 45th birthday.
 I live in the South (where a dusting of snow can close school for days) with my husband “Indy,” our school-aged son “Estee,” our rescue pup “Feisty,” and some extended odds and ends of friends and family.